-Measurable: What good is a goal that you can’t measure?
+MEASURABLE: What good is a weight loss goal that you can’t measure?
 For example, saying “I’ll lost lots of weight soon” can’t be measured.
 How much weight exactly?
 When?
 You need to set clear milestones to help your motivation because then you can chart your progress and measure your success.

-Time-bound: For goals to work they must have starting points and ending points because you need to focus on short periods of achievement, or a long period cut into smaller chunks.
+TIMED: For weight loss goals to work they must have starting points and ending points because you need to focus on short periods of achievement, or a long period cut into smaller chunks.
 “I’ll lose 20lbs in the next few months” is too woolly and open-ended.
 If you don’t fix a date, how can you achieve it?